markmoxon/elite-universe-editor/universe-editor/other-files/README.txt

 ---------------------------------------
 Elite Universe Editor

-Elite by Ian Bell and David Braben

-Universe Editor by Mark Moxon
+by Mark Moxon

-For the BBC Master and BBC Micro with
+For the following machines:

-6502 Second Processor
+* BBC Micro with 6502 Second Processor
+* BBC Master 128
+* BBC Master Turbo

-Based on the Acornsoft SNG47 release
+Based on the Acornsoft SNG47 release of Elite by Ian Bell and David Braben
+Copyright (c) Acornsoft 1986

-See hacks.bbcelite.com/ue for details
+See www.bbcelite.com for details

+Build: 2022-10-26 12:56:31
 ---------------------------------------